-During 2007, the proportion of European babies born in Counties Manukau was lower than the national average, while the proportion of Pacific and Asian babies born was higher.
-In addition, a higher proportion of babies were born into urban or more deprived (Decile 9-10) areas than occurred nationally (Table 4).
+During 2007, the ethnic profile of babies born in Hutt Valley DHB was very similar to the New Zealand average.
+However, a higher proportion of babies were born into urban or very affluent (Decile 1) areas than occurred nationally (Table 4).

 While the planning and delivery of appropriate services may go some way towards meeting the health needs of a population, in many cases the size and scope of these health needs are influenced by the age structure, ethnic composition, rural / urban and socioeconomic status of those living within a region.
-In Counties Manukau during 2006, a much higher proportion of children and young people lived in deprived areas (NZDep decile 9-10) than the national average.
-In addition, the proportion of European children and young people was lower than the national average, while the proportion of Pacific and Asian children and young people was higher.
-Such figures would tend to suggest that as a result of its regional demographic profile, Counties Manukau might expect higher rates for conditions for which socioeconomic disparities are most marked, as well as higher rates for conditions for which ethnic disparities for Pacific and Asian children and young people are prominent.
+In Hutt Valley DHB during 2006, a higher proportion of children and young people lived in urban or very affluent (Decile 1) areas than the national average.
+In addition, the ethnic profile of the Hutt Valley DHB population was very similar to that occurring nationally.
+Such figures would tend to suggest that as a result of its regional demographic profile, Hutt Valley DHB might expect lower rates for conditions for which socioeconomic disparities are most marked, as well as similar rates for conditions for which ethnic disparities for children and young people are prominent.